 Methadone Opioid Withdrawal Treatment

 After a period of using methadone instead of the target opioid (like heroin, for example), the dose is decreased slowly over time.
 This helps reduce the ferocity of opioid withdrawal symptoms.
-Some patients unfortunately stay on methadone for years before finally getting clean.
+Some patients stay on methadone for years before finally getting clean.

-Methadone is taken orally, and the long-lasting effects produce a smoother withdrawal.
+Methadone is effective when taken orally, and the long-lasting effects produce a smoother withdrawal.
 Methadone is generally safe if care is taken with initial dosing, but doses of 40mg have been fatal to some non-tolerant individuals.
 As such, the initial dosage of methadone for opioid withdrawal treatment should be less than 40 mg (around 10–20 mg).

 If withdrawal symptoms do not ease within 1 hour, more methadone can be taken.
 Still, the initial dose shouldn’t be more than 30 mg, and the dosage within 24 hours should not exceed 40 mg.